tusharshahrs/pulumi-home/azure-ts-rg-sg-zerodowntime/README.md

     az subscription list
     ```

     1. Set your current azure subscription.
 Note this is what I am doing.
-Kevin has granted everyone access to the sandbox account.
+Make sure you have access to the sandbox account(Verify this on call).
     ```
     az account set --subscription
     ```